 Activities we support

-Public visits by individual adults, families with children, either unscheduled or scheduled, on a daily basis (not Saturdays)
+Public visits to IWM Duxford by individual adults, families with children, either unscheduled or scheduled, on a daily basis (not Saturdays)

-Organised and scheduled group visits from schools, Cadet Forces, HMG Armed Services parties, tour party operators, special interest groups, etc.
+Organised and pre-scheduled group visits to IWM Duxford from schools, Cadet Forces, HMG Armed Services parties, tour party operators, special interest groups, etc.

 Education S.T.E.M. related demonstrations, talks and lectures on communications, cryptology and cypher